 Currently, there are three immune checkpoint inhibitors FDA approved for the treatment of advanced NSCLC.
 The anti- programmed death 1 (PD1) antibody nivolumab and the programmed death-ligand 1 (PD-L1) blocking antibody atezolizumab are approved for previously treated advanced NSCLC.
-The anti- programmed death 1 (PD1) antibody pembrolizumab is approved for first-line and in previously treated programmed death ligand 1 (PDL1)-positive advanced NSCLC.
+The anti- programmed death 1 (PD1) antibody pembrolizumab is approved for first-line and in previously treated programmed death ligand 1 (PD-L1)-positive advanced NSCLC.
 In these indications, PD-L1 positivity has different definitions (≥50% in first-line; ≥1% in second-line).
 Additionally, pembrolizumab is approved in combination with carboplatin-pemetrexed as first-line therapy for non-squamous NSCLC regardless of tumor PD-L1 expression.

 Cytotoxic T lymphocyte antigen 4 (CTLA4), programmed death 1 (PD1), and programmed death ligand 1 (PDL1) are so-called immune checkpoints.
 Most relevant to lung cancer therapy, PD1 molecules on T cells interact with PDL1 molecules on tumor cells to suppress anti-tumor immune responses.
 PD1 and PDL1 inhibitors work to overcome this suppression, thereby enhancing anti-tumor immune effects.
 A number of these drugs (all of which are monoclonal antibodies) are under development.

-Compared to docetaxel chemotherapy, nivolumab yields improved response rates and overall survival in both squamous and non-squamous NSCLC.
-In the first-line setting, the approval of pembrolizumab was based on superior PFS compared to platinum-doublet chemotherapy in PDL1-positive cases.
+Compared to docetaxel chemotherapy, nivolumab, atezolizumab and pembrolizumab yield improved response rates and overall survival in both squamous and non-squamous NSCLC.
+In the first line setting, the approval of pembrolizumab was based on superior PFS compared to platinum-doublet chemotherapy in (≥50% PDL1-positive cases.
 The approval of pembrolizumab in combination with carboplatin-pemetrexed in non-squamous NSCLC was based on demonstration of improved progression-free survival (and response rate) compared to carboplatin-pemetrexed.